When it comes to adventuring, there can sometimes be a bit of stress with trying to sort out the logistics.

 Be on the lookout for the turnoff for Preachers Point Staging Area on your right.
 It appears shortly after your first full view of Abraham Lake – about 15 minutes once you turn of Highway 95 (past the Siffluer Falls trailhead).

-So get out and enjoy the wild nature that surrounds our hometown.
-With all of these gorgeous camping areas nearby, we here at Glacier are very aware at how lucky we are to have them just outside of our doorstep.
+Get out and enjoy the wild nature that surrounds Golden, B.C.
+With all of these gorgeous camping areas right at our doorstep, everyone here at Glacier is very aware of how fortunate we are.